lukso-network/lukso-test-setup/README.md

-# POA Network test setup
+# LUKSO Network test setup

 ## How it works:
 - [x] gets content of `master` branch of `poa-network-consensus-contracts` repo